-Before we can get into understanding the challenges of color matching artwork, we first need to be sure we’re speaking the same language.
+Before we can understand the challenges of color-matching artwork, we first need to be sure we’re speaking the same language.

-DPI or PPI (dots per inch or pixels per inch) These terms are most often used in reference to the resolution of an image.
-Most pictures on the internet are displayed at 72 DPI while images used for color printing need to be at least 300 DPI.
+These terms are most often used when speaking about the resolution of an image.
+Most pictures on the internet are displayed at 72 DPI, while images used for color printing need to be at least 300 DPI.

 Note the mixed hues cyan, magenta, and yellow are lighter in value than the CMYK example below.

 See how the mixed blue, red, and green hues are darker in value and in the RGB example above.

-A trick of the trade – magenta or a combination of cyan and magenta dots are often printed along with dots of black (k) ink for a deep, rich looking color.
-Take a look again at the image above, specifically the upper left corner or each color plate.
+A trick of the trade – magenta or a combination of cyan and magenta dots are often printed along with dots of black (k) ink for a deep, rich-looking color.
+Look again at the image above, specifically the upper left corner of each color plate.
 Dots of cyan, magenta, and black inks are included, resulting in a more dynamic black in the full-color composite image on the far right.

 For most artists, adjusting an image on the computer monitor (RGB) until the color looks perfect does not usually result in an accurate color print (CMYK) because the sources of the color primaries are different.
 The image is displayed in RGB and printed in CMYK.

 Glance back at the RGB and CMYK graphics above.
-Note how the mixed hues in each differ in value from their source/primary colors' value, these are examples of additive and subtractive color properties.
-This is one of many contributing factors that adds to the difficulty of a straight conversion from RGB to CMYK or vice-versa.
+Note how the mixed hues in each differ in value from their source/primary colors’ value; these are examples of additive and subtractive color properties.
+This is one of many contributing factors that add to the difficulty of a straight conversion from RGB to CMYK or vice-versa.

-A few other examples of variables to take into account when trying to color match original artwork are; having a working knowledge of the equipment, understanding the differences between screen displays and printed results, and the fact that some colors are harder to match in CMYK print, purples for instance.
+A few other examples of variables to consider while trying to color match original artwork are; having a working knowledge of the equipment, understanding the differences between screen displays and printed results, and the fact that some colors are harder to match in CMYK print, purples for instance.